zzzace2000/laravel-medialibrary/v3/converting-images/defining-conversions.md

 title: Defining conversions
 ---

-Imagine you are making a site with a list of all news-items.
+Imagine you are making a site with a list of all news items.
 Wouldn't it be nice to show the user a thumb of image associated with the news-item?
 When adding an image to a media collection, these derived images can be created automatically.

 If you want to use this functionality your models should implement the `hasMediaConversions` interface instead of `hasMedia`: